5 Ways Mindfulness Can Help You Keep Your Cool on Election Day

 The good news is that there's a way to save yourself from this quagmire - and it's not by sticking your head in the sand, and avoiding the election altogether.
 You can vote, engage with people you love, and stay steady through it all.

-Just apply these simple mindfulness techniques to respond the way you wish you could to election day anger and anxiety:
+Try these simple mindfulness techniques to respond the way you wish you could to election day anger and anxiety:

 1) Take 3 Deep Breaths.
 When you feel the tide of anger or anxiety rising inside you, just take three deep breaths: breathe in for a count of four, hold for a count of four, and out for a count of four, three times.
 Doing this activates your parasympathetic nervous system, sending the message back to your fight-flight-freeze stress response center that everything is fine.